 Choose Orent Law Offices to represent you and we will:

 You do not have to face these serious charges alone.
 An internet sex crime conviction can affect you for the rest of your life.
-Contact our law firm today for a free case review with a Phoenix sex crimes lawyer prepared to give you the best legal representation possible.
+Contact our law firm today for a free case review with a Phoenix criminal defense attorney prepared to give you the best legal representation possible.

 Internet sex crimes involve two types of criminal offenses: internet crimes and sex crimes.
 A sex crime in Arizona refers to all types of criminal offenses related to sexual behavior and sexual acts usually punishable under state law.
 An internet or cyber crime refers to an offense that occurs over the internet or is aided by digital technology.
 Thus, an internet sex crime can refer to a broad range of sexual offenses that occur online.